exadel-inc/etoolbox-authoring-kit/docs/md/widget-annotations.md

 *Note:* this widget annotation does not need to be accompanied by a `@DialogField`.

 The `@Accordion` annotation can be added to an arbitrary class member (field or method), its return type does not matter.
 Other widgets can refer to the columns with their `@Place` directives.
-See "Placing widgets" section below for more detail.
+See the "Placing widgets" section below for more detail.

-Apart from this usage, `@Accordion` can be specified at class level as the layout hint for the entire dialog.
+Apart from this usage, `@Accordion` can be specified at the class level as the layout hint for the entire dialog.
 See [Laying out your dialog](dialog-layout.md) for details.

 ### Alert